Skadic/MA_BlockTrees/expose/02_02_parallelism.typ

 Work estimates the amount of total computation required by the algorithm, irrespective of the number of processors.
 An algorithm described in the work-time model can have any number of parallel computations in each parallel step.
+As a result, while using the work-time model makes designing algorithms simpler, in practice, cost might be more worth considering.

-Therefore, since @def:work does not consider the number of processors actually available (we could have less than the maximum amount of parallel computations used by the algorithm), the question may arise how these metrics translate to a machine with a limited number of $p$ processors.
+Since @def:work does not consider the number of processors actually available (we could have less than the maximum amount of parallel computations used by the algorithm), the question may arise how these metrics translate to a machine with a limited number of $p$ processors.
 This problem is answered by @theo:scheduling-principle.